vlad-ds/dbt-dag/README.md

 * Visualizing the DAG with any tool, not just `dbt docs`.
 * Generating Airflow DAGs from the dbt DAG.
 * Running tests on the workflow graph.
-* Integrating the information with other lineage tools.
+* Integrating the dbt DAG with other metadata and lineage tools.

 The DBT dag is reconstructed from the `manifest.json` file and exposed as a [NetworkX DiGraph](https://networkx.org/documentation/stable/reference/classes/digraph.html).
 Thus, we don't need to interfere with dbt's internals to get the graph.
 NetworkX provides a rich and convenient library for dealing with graphs.
 We also provide some high-level methods on top of the NetworkX library.